Ange Foley

-Angela Foley (born 13 December 1988) is an Australian rules footballer playing for the Port Adelaide Football Club in the AFL Women's (AFLW).
-She previously played for the Adelaide Football Club from 2017 to 2022.
+Angela Foley (born 13 December 1988) is a former Australian rules footballer who last played for the Port Adelaide Football Club in the AFL Women's (AFLW).
+She previously played for the Adelaide Football Club from 2017 to season 6.
 A defender, 1.73 m tall, Foley plays primarily on the half-back line with the ability to push into the midfield.

 After spending her early life in country Victoria, in which she won a premiership and best and fairest with Bendigo Thunder, she moved to Darwin in 2013.
 Her career in the Northern Territory saw her win three consecutive premierships, two consecutive league best and fairests, a grand final best on ground medal, and interstate representation.

 Foley's performances in representative matches in 2016 saw her recruited by the Adelaide Football Club as a priority selection for the inaugural AFLW season.
 She is a dual AFL Women's premiership player.

 Early life

 Foley was born and raised in Shepparton, Victoria.
 She played with the Bendigo Thunder in the Victorian Women's Football League north west conference, winning the club's inaugural best and fairest medal in 2011 and a premiership in the 2012 season.
 She moved to Darwin at the start of 2013 and joined the Waratah Football Club in the Northern Territory Football League (NTFL), winning the premiership in her first season with the club and the Brenda Williams Medal as the best on ground in the grand final.
 She won a further two premierships with the club in the 2014/15 and 2015/16 seasons and was also announced the league's most valuable women's player for both seasons.